Hackdata2024/48-smash/README.md

 The project directly tackles the challenges of inefficient resource utilization, environmental degradation, and the strain on urban infrastructure.
 By providing stakeholders with user-friendly tools and insights, Eco Innovators empowers decision-makers and residents to collaboratively work towards creating greener, more resilient cities.
 The integration of advanced technologies ensures a forward-looking approach to urban planning, aligning with the need for sustainable development.

 ### Technological Stack
 This stack has been carefully chosen to ensure a robust and scalable application.
-Node.js and Express.js provide a fast and efficient backend, while HTML, CSS, JS offer a dynamic and responsive frontend, enabling sophisticated data analysis for optimization strategies.
-DevOps tools like Docker, Jenkins, and Kubernetes streamline deployment and ensure continuous integration.
+Node.js provide a fast and efficient backend, while HTML, CSS, JS offer a dynamic and responsive frontend, enabling sophisticated data analysis for optimization strategies.
+DevOps tools like Docker and Jenkins streamline deployment and ensure continuous integration.

 Eco Innovators is not just a technological solution; it's a comprehensive approach to creating sustainable and eco-friendly urban environments through informed decision-making and collaboration.